 - Sorts of constants.
-A type is a tuple of sorts. - A set C of object constants (crisp and fuzzy constants), each having its sort. - A set Var of primitive propositions. - A set Pred of unary regular predicates, each one having a type. - $Connectives \land and \rightarrow$.
+A type is a tuple of sorts. - A set $\mathcal C$ of object constants (crisp and fuzzy constants), each having its sort. - A set Var of primitive propositions. - A set Pred of unary regular predicates, each one having a type. - Connectives \wedge and \rightarrow .